Coordinated Specialists

 Multi-Vendor Approach

-Here's why Growth Operations delivers results that Multi-Vendor Approach can't match.
+Here's why Growth Infrastructure delivers results that Multi-Vendor Approach can't match.

-When CMO and dev shop are different vendors, strategy gets translated → simplified → built to spec.
-We're one team - what Tara recommends, Titus builds.
+When the strategist and the builder are different vendors, the plan gets translated, simplified, and built to spec.
+Here it's one team — what Tara recommends, Titus builds.
 No translation loss.

-Multi-vendor means you're the project manager.
-Weekly calls with each vendor.
-Aligning timelines.
-We coordinate internally - you get one monthly check-in.
+Multi-vendor quietly makes you the project manager: aligning timelines, briefing each party, chasing status.
+We coordinate internally — you get one monthly check-in.

 Being Honest: When Multi-Vendor Approach Might Be Better